immosentomppa/Ajava/README.md

 Might contain some bugs, as the system is 3 years old and there were for example many hardcoded links which I fixed.

 Admin interface can be found at <project-directory>/admin.
-The admin user's username is "ajava" and password is

-8Ukiu@BcfyEZUYDqaGnem_j!Jr

-Normal (worker-intended) user can be accessed with the username "normal" and password

-G-xRTncu6zaqFmnQZL4.*VqL_*
+There are 2 users in the database dump, normal and admin.
+They have different navigations and their credentials can be configured